carlos-molina/contraval/README.md

-Motivated readers are welcome to run this alternative model of the  hello world example, they can find the complete code (and instructions to run it) at the [example/helloWorldSmartContract](https://github.com/carlos-molina/contraval/tree/master/examples/helloWorldSmartContractInitOrTO) folder.
+Motivated readers are welcome to run this alternative model of the  hello world contract example, they can find the complete code (and instructions to run it) at the [example/helloWorldSmartContract](https://github.com/carlos-molina/contraval/tree/master/examples/helloWorldSmartContractInitOrTO) folder.